 Going by the Book: Valuation Ratios and Stock Returns

-We study the use of firms' book-to-market ratios (B/M) in value investing and its implications for comovements in firms’ stock returns and trading volumes.
-We show B/M has become increasingly detached from common alternative valuation ratios over time while also becoming worse at forecasting future returns and growth in both an absolute and relative sense.
-Despite these trends, some major U.S. stock indexes and institutional funds continue relying on B/M when identifying value stocks and selecting index weights.
+We study the use of book-to-market ratios (B/M) in value investing and its implications for comovements in firms' stock returns and trading volumes.
+We show B/M has increasingly detached from alternative valuation ratios while becoming worse at forecasting returns and growth in an absolute and relative sense.
+Despite these trends, major U.S. stock indexes and institutional funds continue relying on B/M when identifying value stocks.
 Consistent with this reliance shaping market outcomes, we find firms' stock returns and trading volumes comove with B/M-peers (i.e., firms with similar B/M) in excess of their fundamentals, particularly among stocks held by value-oriented funds.
-A shift in the economy toward firms investing in knowledge and organizational capital and increasing shareholder payouts contribute to these trends.
-Finally, we highlight simple adjustments to B/M that mitigate these issues.

 Suggested Citation: Suggested Citation